kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ```

-### Compromise
+### Final version - the compromise

- - clearly separate configuration of the build stage in the spec.
+ - clearly separate configuration of the build stage in the spec (treating `build` stage as second class citizen and keeping the main spec dedicated to the more important runtime stage).
  - add convinient way to mount secrets (w/o polluting function API with dependencies to service bindings)
- - volume mounts separated to a different place, for more advanced case (implemented once requested)
+ - volume mounts as a separate, more advanced case (implemented once requested)
  - don't group labels and annotations under metadata.

 ```yaml